 To preserve the privacy from the gradients, researchers have applied several categories of general-purpose defenses to the gradient leakage attack, such as gradient compression and local differential privacy.
 But as [6] argued, these mechanisms were not custom tailored to this specific attack, and may incur either unacceptable computational overhead or significant degradation of performance, with respect to the converged accuracy after the FL training process completes.
 A particular defense, Soteria [5], was proposed specifically for the gradient leakage attack.
 In order to reduce the quality of the reconstructed data, and based on their finding that privacy leakage mainly comes from data representations embedded in the fully connected (FC) layer, it proposed a delicate design of perturbation on the data representation in the FC layer of shared gradients.
 Yet, GradDefense [6] showed that the raw data can still be recovered from the remaining gradients by muting the perturbed layer, and thus proposed a stronger defense by perturbing all the layers of the shared gradients by their measured sensitivity.
 Setting aside its statements contradictory to [5], GradDefense [6] demanded a substantial amount of computation for sensitivity measurements and perturbation by all the layers.
 Based on our own empirical observations and evaluations of the threat of gradient leakage attacks in the context of production FL, we are motivated to devise OUTPOST, a defense mechanism that is simple but good enough to defend against the small attack surface in production FL.
-OUTPOST is designed to optimize the tradeoff between computation overhead, accuracy guarantee, and privacy preservation.
+OUTPOST is designed to optimize the trade-off between computation overhead, accuracy guarantee, and privacy preservation.

-VII.
+IX.
 CONCLUDING REMARKS

 In this paper, we have thoroughly investigated gradient leakage attacks, a popular category of attacks in federated learning.
-Our original objective was to conduct an in-depth study of these attacks in the context of production federated learning systems, and to design a practical, simple, and lightweight defense mechanism that can be used to defend against realworld threats.
-Along our journey to achieve this goal, we discovered that the effectiveness and efficiency of existing gradient leakage attacks are weakened by a substantial margin in standard federated learning settings, where clients send model updates rather than gradients, perform multiple local training iterations over local data with a non-i.i.d. distribution, and initialize model weights normally.
-With weakened attacks, we proposed OUTPOST, a new defense mechanism that can provide sufficient protection on shared model updates without sacrificing accuracy and convergence speed, and can adapt to time-varying levels of the privacy leakage risk throughout the federated learning process.
-We showed convincing results from a wide array of experiments that OUTPOST incurs much less computational overhead, achieves better accuracy, and converges much faster than its state-of-the-art alternatives in the literature.
-The authors have provided public access to their code at OUTPOST.
+Our original objective was to conduct an in-depth study of these attacks in the context of production federated learning systems, and to design a practical, simple, and lightweight defense mechanism that can be used to defend against real-world threats.
+Along our journey to achieve this goal, we discovered that the effectiveness and efficiency of existing gradient leakage attacks are weakened by a substantial margin in standard federated learning settings.
+In a nutshell, gradient leakage attacks are highly unlikely to succeed in federated learning, when clients send model updates rather than gradients to the server, perform multiple local training epochs - each containing multiple iterations - over local data with a non-i.i.d. distribution, initialize model weights normally, introduce more than one data sample per label, and last but not the least, correctly use the training mode during local training.
+This conclusion holds for both honest-but-curious and malicious servers, and the latter are capable of modifying the model at will.